 This is a non-collapsible cone, meaning it's bulky compared to other options if you're stuffing everything in a backpack.
 That said, with a little ingenuity, you can clip it to the outside of your pack and be merrily along your way.

 At 3.3 ounces, this is a touch heavier than the V60.
-However, if you add in the weight of the filters you will need, then they are about the same.
+However, if you add in the weight of filters, then they are about the same.
 Our ten filters weighed 0.4 ounces.
-And, if you like using the little plastic scoop that comes with the V60, that setup will end up marginally heavier than the Cafellissimo, even though it's plastic.
+Additionally, if you like using the little plastic scoop that comes with the V60, that setup will end up marginally heavier than the Cafellissimo, even though it's plastic.

 Overall, 3.3 ounces is very light for camping, especially for something stainless steel.
-For backpacking it's still light, but not ultralight like the Primula Single Serve or GSI Ultralight Java Drip.
+For backpacking it's still light, but not ultralight like the Primula Single Serve, GSI Ultralight Java Drip, or MSR MugMate.

 If you're looking for something light, easy to use, and practically zero-waste, then the Cafellissimo is a stellar option.
 Earning top scores in our taste tests and sharing an Editors' Choice award with the iconic V60, this dripper is a solid investment that will serve you well for the long haul.